Samsung Galaxy Z Flip 5 Review: More Than A Style Icon

 Still a style icon

-In my humble opinion, it was the first-generation Galaxy Z Flip that was truly a style icon, and all its successive generation wore a bland look in comparison.
-Fitting a bigger cover display tends to rob a smartphone of its identity but Samsung has somehow managed to get it right on the Galaxy Z Flip 5.
-The folder-shaped cover display (or Samsung’s Flex Window) is as iconic as the iPhone’s display notch and the Dynamic Island.
-It doesn’t wrap dual cameras like the Motorola Razr 40 Ultra and that gives the Flip 5 its distinct identity.
-Coupled with the blitzy Armor Aluminium frame and the beautiful Mint colourway, the Galaxy Z Flip 5 is easily one of the prettiest smartphones I have seen this year, if not the prettiest.
+In my humble opinion, it was the first-generation Galaxy Z Flip that was truly a style icon, with all of its successive models looking bland in comparison.
+Usually, opting for a bigger cover display tends to rob a smartphone of its identity, but Samsung has somehow managed to get it right with the Galaxy Z Flip 5.
+The folder-shaped cover display (or Samsung’s Flex Window) is as iconic as the iPhone’s display notch with Dynamic Island.
+As it doesn’t wrap the dual cameras as the Motorola Razr 40 Ultra does, the Flip 5 has a distinct identity.
+Coupled with the Armor Aluminium frame and the beautiful Mint colourway, the Galaxy Z Flip 5 is easily one of the prettiest smartphones I have seen this year, if not the prettiest.
 It’s an attention magnet.

 It’s also built to the highest standards recognised in the world of flip smartphones.
-It feels tough and thanks to the Gorilla Glass Victus 2 protection, it can survive waist-height drops easily.
-The new hinge feels firm and offers enough resistance to hold the top half at any angle.
-It will survive accidental splashes of water courtesy of its IPX8 certification, but its dust resistance is still questionable.
-I had given last year’s Galaxy Z Flip 4 a tough time in the dusty environments of Delhi NCR, and it survived just fine.
-Hence my hopes for the Flip 5 faring better seem justifiable.
+It feels tough and thanks to the Gorilla Glass Victus 2 protection, can survive waist-high drops easily.
+The new hinge also feels firm and offers enough resistance to hold the top half at any angle.

+While it will survive accidental splashes of water courtesy of its IPX8 certification, its dust resistance is still questionable.
+I had given last year’s Galaxy Z Flip 4 a tough time outdoors and it survived just fine.
+So, my hopes for the Flip 5 faring better seem justified.

 Samsung Galaxy Z Fold 5 And Galaxy Z Flip 5 First Impressions